Skip to Main Content

 Requiring User Expertise: Effective use of GenAI requires that you have the basic subject expertise, critical thinking, creative thinking, and revision skills to manage and correct limitations.

-Levelling the playing field for scholars: GenAI can improve the chances for undergraduate or graduate students who communicate in a dialect of English, or whose first language is not English, to publish their knowledge (Tai, et al., 2023, p.
+Levelling the playing field for scholars: GenAI usage can improve the chances for scholars who communicate in a dialect of English or whose first language is not English to publish their knowledge (Tai et al., 2023, p.
 T13).
-Care must be taken to check outputs for accuracy, review publication agreements and assess for plagiarism (GenAI can patchwork plagiarize, for example).
+Of course, prospective authors should carefully check outputs for accuracy, review publication agreements and assess for plagiarism (GenAI can patchwork plagiarize, for example).
 Generating a uniform style, linguistic uniformity: Cultivate and maintain your own writing style, maintaining your authorial voice.
 GenAI tools tend to default to Standard American English (SAE) and a uniform, generic style.
-The MLA-CCCC Joint Task Force on Writing and AI warns, “[s]tudents may face increased linguistic injustice because LLMs promote an uncritical normative reproduction of standardized English...that aligns with dominant racial and economic power structures” (2023, p.
+The MLA-CCCC Joint Task Force on Writing and AI warns, "[s]tudents may face increased linguistic injustice because LLMs promote an uncritical normative reproduction of standardized English...that aligns with dominant racial and economic power structures" (2023, p.
 7).
-For example, by correcting someone’s written dialect of English to SAE, AI tools can perpetuate the loss of cultural diversity and identity.
+For example, by correcting someone's written dialect of English to SAE, AI tools can perpetuate the loss of cultural diversity and identity.
 However, some emerging AI tools (such as Latimer) have been trained on culturally and linguistically diverse data.

 *Again, although GenAI has these capabilities, you must always verify whether its use is permitted.

-Reminder: Text produced by GenAI but submitted as one’s own work is considered plagiarism; outputs must be quoted or paraphrased and cited appropriately.
-For more information on academic integrity or citing AI-generated content, see the sections Ethical Considerations and Citing GenAI.
+Reminder: Text produced by GenAI but submitted as one's own work is considered plagiarism; outputs must be quoted, paraphrased, or summarized, and then cited appropriately.
+For more information on academic integrity or citing AI-generated content, see the Ethical Considerations and Citing GenAI sections.

 Writing with Co-authors or Group Members

-When working as part of a group, discuss group ground rules around acceptable GenAI use.
+Discuss group ground rules around acceptable GenAI use when working as part of a group.
 Furthermore, all group members should acquire some basic education around academic integrity and GenAI.
 Consider the following topics before proceeding with the project:

 • Are group members familiar with official guidance provided by an instructor, editorial board, or similar authority?